justkrismanohar/medullan/README.md

 ## Limitations
 The following limitations are due mainly to lack to time on my part
 * Only MockDB (in memory) is implemented.
-However the library was build against the [QueryLayer](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/core/queries/QueryLayer.java) interface.
-So support for any database rolled out easily
+However the AuthLib was build against the [QueryLayer](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/core/queries/QueryLayer.java) interface.
+So support for any database can be rolled out easily.
 * Logging.
-Logs input and output of high level calls and some essentail depper API calls to console.
-Need to more logging the core logic and write to logs to database or file (something persistent).
+Logs input and output of high level calls and some essential depper API calls to console.
+Needs more logging the core logic and to write logs to a database or file (something persistent).
 * Nulls, exceptions and Null Objects.
 Impelmented null objects at the factory level.
-Need to complete for the rest of code base.
+Need to complete for the rest of the code base.
 * Document each method and how it works following the java docs convents (i.e., @param etc)
 * Cleaning inputs for injection attacks.
-This layer can be add on the piple handling incomming requests.
-This was an task for when implementing the QueryLayer interface for an acutal data base.
+This layer can be add on the pipe line handling incomming requests.
+This was to be done when implementing the QueryLayer interface for an acutal data base.
 * Additional unit and functional tests.

 ### Prerequisites

 Include the following dependenices in your classpath.
-They are include AuthLib folder for easy access.
+They are included in the AuthLib folder for easy access.

 * [hamcrest-all-1.3.jar](https://github.com/justkrismanohar/medullan/raw/master/AuthLib/hamcrest-all-1.3.jar)
 * [log4j-api-2.11.2.jar](https://github.com/justkrismanohar/medullan/raw/master/AuthLib/log4j-api-2.11.2.jar)